Tajini-tech/Alzheimer-Web/README.md

 ## 2D Plane Saliency Visualization:

 The proposed approach involves visualizing saliency maps overlaid on reconstructed brain surfaces using the Marching cubes algorithm.
 A collection of preprocessed 2D saliency slices are used to create 2D saliency planes.
 The final color of the saliency on the 2D plane is calculated using a combination of color mapping and lighting calculations.
 The saliency values, which range from 0 to 1, are mapped to a Green Yellow Red (GYR) colorscale.
-The visible brain surface has a thickness defined as 10 MRI scans per frame
+The visible brain surface has a thickness defined as 10 MRI scans per frame.

 ![2D saliency planes overlaid on the surface brain](https://github.com/Tajini-tech/Alzheimer-Web/assets/143637408/44a11b64-6f2e-4bb2-adf2-eab98db293e1)

 An alternative approach to saliency visualization as a 2D plane involves the construction of the brain mesh as a static entity, with the brain surface remaining visible throughout all frames.
 A slider component is incorporated to facilitate the movement of a 2D saliency plane withinthe brain volume.
-The brain mesh is represented with a low opacity, allowing the saliency visualization to be visible beneath it
+The brain mesh is represented with a low opacity, allowing the saliency visualization to be visible beneath it.

 ![Saliency slicing](https://github.com/Tajini-tech/Alzheimer-Web/assets/143637408/75596ffa-f48d-469f-a2bb-ca0607eb0308)